 The Institute of Public Health in Mexico (INSP) celebrated the career of Dr. Jonathan Samet, Flora L. Thornton Chair of the USC Department of Preventive Medicine and director of the USC Institute for Global Health, as part of its 30-year anniversary commemoration Jan.
-27. Continue reading Mexico public health institute honors Jonathan Samet
+27. Recognizing a career dedicated to public health The institute awarded Samet … Continue reading Mexico public health institute honors Jonathan Samet

 Cultural barriers gave way to goals and slide-tackles in Uganda this summer as part of a public health immersion camp led by USC students and alumni.
-Continue reading USC public health program turns Uganda’s fields into classrooms
+If there’s one thing that brings people together in the rural Mpigi District—it’s soccer.
+So, connecting the sport to public health was a logical choice for USC Institute for … Continue reading USC public health program turns Uganda’s fields into classrooms

 In this talk, Dr. Ross Hammond will provide an overview and several current examples of the fast-growing application of complex systems approaches to public health etiology, policy, implementation, and interventions.
-Continue reading 04/06/16 – Applications of Complex Systems Modeling in Public Health: Progress and Potential
+He will talk about important lessons learned, limitations and best practices, and future potential.
+The presentation will draw on several recent and active research projects … Continue reading 04/06/16 – Applications of Complex Systems Modeling in Public Health: Progress and Potential

 Susan, Baezconde-Garbanati, Garcia, Barker, Samet Jonathan M., Leventhal,and Unger published in Evaluation and the Health Professions.